-One of our sweetest reviewers, Nicole of Another One Bites the Crust, dove into the cookie recipes from the new cookbook Sweet Utopia: Simply Stunning Vegan Desserts.
+One of our sweetest reviewers, Nicole of Another One Bites the Crust, dove into the cookie recipes from the new cookbook Sweet Utopia: Simply Stunning Vegan Desserts and came across this fudgy chip vegan cookies.
 I think her words say it all:

 I sat in awe staring at each page, contemplating which recipes to bake today.
 I flipped over to the cookie section and I was struck by two side-by-side cookie recipes, Chocolate Chippers and Fudgy Chip Cookies … The Chocolate Chippers, in particular, reminded me of the cookies my grandma used to make when I was younger.
 Soft, chewy, and very sweet … The Fudgy Chip Cookies live up to their name!
 These chocolate-packed treats are indeed fudgy and incredibly rich.
 They are the perfect cookie to dip into your favorite non-dairy milk.